novikovadaria/novikovadaria/README.md

 _I'm Daria, I'm 18 years old._

-💻 I have been studying python since July 2022.
-I study mostly on my own: I took Udemy (Python Developer Bootcamp in 2021 Beginner to Expert) course and now I am  a student at GeekBrains online University in two specialties - Programming and Project Management.
+💻 I embarked on my Python journey in July 2022, mainly self-taught through the Udemy Python Developer Bootcamp and as a dual-major student at GeekBrains Online University specializing in Programming and Project Management.

-💡 I apply all the knowledge I have gained in practice: I have written several pet projects for my own use, implemented several commercial projects on sales analysis in such online stores as Ozon and Wildberries, I work with databases daily.
-I always pay special attention to optimization and versatility, error handling and readability.
+💡 My learning is reinforced by hands-on experiences, crafting pet projects, and deploying commercial projects for sales analysis in online stores like Ozon and Wildberries.
+In every project, I strive for optimization, versatility, and error management, while prioritizing code readability.

 ## How to reach me